maxzheng/great-life-guide/genius.md

 > "If people knew how hard I had to work to gain my mastery," Michelangelo later said, "it would not seem so wonderful
 > at all."

+With the right mindset, skills, techniques, and practice using this guide, you will become a genius in life where you can be happy, productive, live your dreams every day, and be a genius in any field of your choosing.

 ### Anything is Possible

 In history, there are also many examples of geniuses that started as normal or below average.
 Albert